 “I want a garden hedgehog!”
 If I had a pound for every time I’ve heard that, I would be a rich woman!

-I’m on the lookout for suitable release sites for 30+ hedgehogs that have spent the Winter in care.
+I’m on the lookout for suitable hedgehog release sites for hedgehogs that have spent the time in care.
 I want the best of the best for these rehabilitated hedgehogs so please let me know if you can offer the perfect des-res.
 Below are the minimum requirements that all homes must meet.
 I am looking for homes within 5 miles of York but other hedgehog rescues will have similar criteria.

 1..
 You must already have hedgehogs regularly visiting your garden.
 This is the only way to know that the habitat is suitable and that the hedgehogs will find a mate.
 You can’t just release one or two hedgehogs and hope they will colonize an area.
 If hedgehogs aren’t in the area, sadly, there is a reason…..